sma131/sma131.github.io/README.md

 ####Part 2:

--The second part of the project is to optimize the fps for pizza.html -As per the requirements the fps must be 60 fps or higher when scrolling, -And reduce the time to resize the pizzas via the slider to less than 5 ms, -The following steps is required in order to meet the requirements
+- The second part of the project is to optimize the fps for pizza.html
+- As per the requirements the fps must be 60 fps or higher when scrolling,
+- And reduce the time to resize the pizzas via the slider to less than 5 ms,
+- The following steps is required in order to meet the requirements

 *Affected files:*
--views/js/main.js .
+- views/js/main.js .
 First record the timeline and Identify where Forced Synchronoused Layout in Main.js then apply the folloing steps:

 1- Moved DOM queries out of loops where applicable ,so dom is not queryed every time to reduse the redundancy and to speed up the code
 - Move the variable randomPizzas outside the for loop.
 - Move the variable pizzasDiv outside the for loop.
 - Declare the variable elem outside the for loop.
 - Declare the variable phase outside the for loop.

 2- Changed all querySelectors into getElementById or getElementsByClassName to speed up the query selections.